jpaladin/pisignage-server/README.md

 # pisignage-server

+## About the fork
+This repo is a fork of https://github.com/colloqi/pisignage-server I added unlimited licence generator

 Server code to manage piSignage players in a LAN or Private Network or to setup your own server!

     run npm install command after git pull and before starting the server